Skip to content

 A Special Retreat for Hiking and Biking: Tunku Abdul Rahman National Park

-Location: Kota Kinabalu, a capital city of Sabah
+Location: Kota Kinabalu, the capital city of Sabah

-How to reach: If you plan to go to Tunku Abdul Rahman National Park from Kuala Lumpur, you have two alternatives for transportation.
+How to reach: You have two transportation alternatives if you plan to go to Tunku Abdul Rahman National Park from Kuala Lumpur.
 To begin, take the train from KL Sentral to Klia T1 station.
-Then take a flight to Kota Kinabalu.
+Then, take a flight to Kota Kinabalu.
 To get to the park from the airport, you’ll need to grab an Uber.

 Second, you may fly to Labuan and rent a vehicle to drive inside the park.
 It is the most expensive option.

-The first one will cost you between $40 and $110, while the final one will cost you $70 and $170.
-And we urge that you choose the first option.
+The first option will cost between $40 and $110, while the final one will cost between $70 and $170.
+We urge you to choose the first option.

-And if you are seeking a luxurious option, then pick National airline Malaysia Airlines, which is the main and best airline in Malaysia.
+If you seek a luxurious option, pick National Airlines Malaysia Airlines, Malaysia’s foremost and best airline.

 Price: Around $5